eth-educators/eth-docker-docs/website/docs/Support/SSV.md

 Please see the [secure proxy](../Usage/ReverseProxy.md) docs if you'd like to run Grafana on a secured https port, rather than insecure 3000.

+## Debug logs

+SSV writes debug logs into its docker volume.
+By default, these can be found in the `/var/lib/docker/volumes/eth-docker_ssv-data/_data` directory. `sudo bash` gets you a root shell that has access.

 ## Updating

 When there is a new version of your execution client, consensus client or of the SSV node, just run `./ethd update`